Damkols/greenlight/readme.md

 - Created a data type struct Movie

 - Used writeJson helper to send a specific Movie json response to user

+- Using - (Hyphen) and omitzero directives, we use (-)directive to hide a field thats not relevant to the user e.g (CreatedAt) and omitzero to hide a field with a zero value e.g(Year)